Ulm-IQO/qudi-core/docs/setup/jupyter.md

   qudi
   ```

 from the console.
-Then, start a JupyterLab server from your qudi environment (you will have to
-open a new console or tab within your console) with the command
+Then, open a new console and move to the folder where you want your notebook files to be.
+Start a JupyterLab server (don't forget to enable the qudi environment beforehand) with the command

   ```console
   jupyter lab
   ```

 and wait for the lab to open in your browser (the classic notebook server is equally supported).
+If nothing opens up automatically, try the default address [`http://localhost:8888/`](http://localhost:8888/)
+in your browser.

 A launcher should have started in JupyterLab.
 Create a new notebook connected to the qudi kernel
 by clicking the `qudi` button in the top row of the launcher.